craigmalenga/marketing/PROJECT_CONTEXT_MARKETING.md

 6. **AVOID CIRCULAR IMPORTS** - Use lazy imports in functions when needed
 7. **INCLUDE NEW SERVICES** - Remember to add ProductExtractor when updating data_processor.py
 8. **MATCH UI STYLE** - All HTML must use the new CSS classes and structure
+9. **USE CORRECT IMAGE PATHS** - All images must use static/img/ path